City Market (Charleston, South Carolina)

 The City Market is a historic market complex in downtown Charleston, South Carolina.
 Established in the 1790s, the market stretches for four city blocks from the architecturally-significant Market Hall, which faces Meeting Street, through a continuous series of one-story market sheds, the last of which terminates at East Bay Street.
-The market should not be confused with the Old Slave Mart (now a museum) where slaves were sold, as slaves were never sold in the City Market (this is a common misconception).
+The market should not be confused with the Old Slave Mart (now a museum) where enslaved people were sold, as enslaved people were never sold in the City Market (this is a common misconception).
 The City Market Hall has been described as a building of the "highest architectural design quality."
 The entire complex was listed on the National Register of Historic Places as Market Hall and Sheds and was further designated a National Historic Landmark.

-Initially known as the Centre Market, Charleston's City Market was developed as a replacement for the city's Beef Market building (on the site of Charleston's City Hall, 100 Broad Street), which burned in 1796.
+Initially known as the Centre Market, Charleston's City Market was developed to replace the city's Beef Market building (on the site of Charleston's City Hall, 100 Broad Street), which burned in 1796.
 Market Hall, designed by Charleston architect Edward B. White, was added in the early 1840s.
-Throughout the 19th century, the market provided a convenient place for area farms and plantations to sell beef and produce, and also acted as a place for locals to gather and socialize.
+Throughout the 19th century, the market provided a convenient place for area farms and plantations to sell beef and produce; it also acted as a place for locals to gather and socialize.
 Today, the City Market's vendors sell souvenirs and other items ranging from jewelry to Gullah sweetgrass baskets.
 Since 1899, the City Market has housed Charleston's Confederate Museum.

 Design

 Market Hall is a Greek Revival-style building consisting of one raised story resting atop a rusticated open ground-level arcade.
 The building's high base and frontal portico were inspired by Greek and Roman temples such as the Temple of Portunus and Temple of Athena Nike.
 The portico contains four Roman style Doric columns that support the entablature and pediment, and is accessed by a double flight of stairs with elaborate iron work.
 The upper floor is scored in an ashlar pattern.
 The cornice, portico, and Doric capitals are red sandstone, while the triglyphs and moldings are cement.
 The metopes in the entablature are decorated with alternating bucrania and rams' heads, which are symbols for a meat market.
 The hall's exterior brick walls are covered with brownstone stucco.

-The City Market stretches for 1240 ft through a continuous series of sheds oriented east-to-west, and flanked by North Market Street on the north side and South Market Street on the south.
-Market stalls occupy the first story of Market Hall, and continue through a one-story shed that stretches from the rear of the hall to Church Street.
+The City Market stretches for 1240 ft through a continuous series of sheds oriented east–west and flanked by North Market Street on the north side and South Market Street on the south.
+Market stalls occupy the first story of Market Hall and continue through a one-story shed that stretches from the rear of the hall to Church Street.
 The second shed stretches from Church to Anson Street, the third from Anson to State Street, and the fourth from State Street to East Bay.
 The sheds are simple rectangular structures with open stalls and center walkways.
 Since their completion in the early 19th century, the sheds have been renovated and rebuilt numerous times due to damage from earthquakes, fire, and other disasters.